iterative/dvc.org/static/docs/commands-reference/get.md

 ## Description

-Provides an easy way to reuse datasets, intermediate results, ML models, or other files and directories (any <abbr>data artifact</abbr>) tracked in another DVC repository, by downloading them into the current working directory.
+Provides an easy way to download datasets, intermediate results, ML models, or other files and directories (any <abbr>data artifact</abbr>) tracked in another DVC repository, by downloading them into the current working directory.